isc-projects/kea/doc/guide/dhcp4-srv.rst

 files, the LFC process starts with Kea opening a new lease file; the actual LFC process operates on the lease file that is no longer used by the server.
 There are also other files created as a side effect of the lease file cleanup.
-The detailed description of the LFC is located later in this Kea Administrator's Reference Manual: :ref:`kea-lfc`.
+The detailed description of the LFC process is located later in this Kea Administrator's Reference Manual: :ref:`kea-lfc`.

 .. _database-configuration4: